sdmoradi/kubernetes-2048-game/README.md

 # challenge-01
-Customize nginx image with selfsigned certificate and nginx image
+Run 2048 game image with selfsigned certificate and nginx image on kubernetes

 ### About this challenge